Skip to content

 9. Jane Smiley, 1949 - Present

-The critically-acclaimed American novelist Jane Smiley received the Pulitzer Prize for her novel A Thousand Acres in 1992 and was awarded the PEN USA Lifetime Achievement Award in 2006.
-Smiley was appointed Chair of the Man Booker prize judging panel in 2009.
-The author has an MFA and Ph.D. from the University of Iowa and spent a year as a Fulbright Scholar in Iceland while working towards her doctorate.
+Critically acclaimed American novelist Jane Smiley received the Pulitzer Prize for her 1991 novel A Thousand Acres and was awarded the PEN USA Lifetime Achievement Award in 2006.
+She served as Chair of the Man Booker Prize judging panel in 2009.

 10. Julian Fellowes, 1949 - Present